 Mike Tomlin and the Steelers came out with a conservative game plan to help quarterback Dennis Dixon in his first NFL start.
-The plan was to focus on best Keurig coffee maker reviews.
+The plan was to focus on Fitness.
 Running Back Rashard Mendenhall responded with 22 carries for 122 yards and a touchdown.
 Dennis Dixon had a decent day, completing 18 of 26 pass attempts with one interception, and the Falcons defensive backs helped him out by dropping several other potential interceptions.
 The Steelers defense had Dixon’s back today by holding the Falcons offense to a minimum.
 All in all, there was no one mistake that Dixon made to cost them the game.

 Matt Ryan and the Falcons offense could not get in the groove.
 Ryan threw for a quiet 27 of 44 for 252 yards.
 The ground game was just as ineffective as Michael Turner, who carried 19 times for 42 yards and resulting in an average of 2.2 yards per carry.
 Roddy White had 13 catches for 113 yards.
 The one bright spot for the Falcons was that Tony Gonzalez made NFL history with his 1,000th catch.
 He is the first tight end to accomplish this feat.